-- Creates a culture where the welfare of students is paramount and staff feel confident to challenge over any concerns. - Complies with their duties under legislation including the Prevent Duty 2015. - Contributes to interagency working and plans. - Takes into account WDSCB procedures. - Has a nominated member (usually the chair) who liaises with the Designated Officer/LADO in the event of an allegation being made against the head teacher. - Has an effective safeguarding policy (updated annually and on website) as well as the Pontefract Academies Trust Code of Conduct for Employees and both are provided to and followed by all staff in a timely manner. - Has an appropriate response to children who go missing from education and inform and report to the Local Authority when required. - Has considered how children are taught about safeguarding PSHE/SRE. - Has evidence of the child's voice and that there are systems in place for feedback and pupils'/students' views.
-Have procedures for dealing with allegations of abuse made against members of staff including allegations made against the Head of School and allegations against other children.
-Procedures are in place for referral to the DBS disclosure and barring service. - Has safer recruitment procedures that include statutory checks on staff suitability to work with children and ensures recording of this. - Monitors that safeguarding procedures are effective reporting any exceptions to the Trust Board. - Develops a training strategy that ensures all staff, including site staff and the Executive Head of School and Head of School receive information about the school's safeguarding arrangements on induction and appropriate child protection training, which is regularly updated in line with any requirements of the LSCB. - Ensure appropriate online filter and monitoring systems are in place and ensure online safety is included in lessons.
+- Creates a culture where the welfare of students is paramount and staff feel confident to challenge over any concerns. - Complies with their duties under legislation including the Prevent Duty 2015. - Contributes to interagency working and plans. - Takes into account WSCP procedures. - Has a nominated member (usually the chair) who liaises with the Designated Officer/LADO in the event of an allegation being made against the Headteacher. - Has an effective safeguarding policy (updated annually and on website) as well as the Pontefract Academies Trust Code of Conduct for Employees and both are provided to and followed by all staff in a timely manner.

+- Has an appropriate response to children who go missing from education and inform and report to the Local Authority when required. - Has considered how children are taught about safeguarding PSHE/SRE. - Has evidence of the child's voice and that there are systems in place for feedback and pupils'/students' views.
+Have procedures for dealing with allegations of abuse made against members of staff including allegations made against the Headteacher and allegations against other children.
+Procedures are in place for referral to the DBS disclosure and barring service. - Has safer recruitment procedures that include statutory checks on staff suitability to work with children and ensures recording of this. - Monitors that safeguarding procedures are effective reporting any exceptions to the Trust Board. - Develops a training strategy that ensures all staff, including site staff and the Executive Director and Headteacher receive information about the school's safeguarding arrangements on induction and appropriate child protection training, which is regularly updated in line with any requirements of the LSCP. - Ensure appropriate online filter and monitoring systems are in place and ensure online safety is included in lessons.

-3.4 Head of School:
+3.4 Headteacher: